-What are best practices for managing a product development team?
+Best practices for managing a product development team

 Product development is dynamic work.
 Taking a raw concept through to go-to-market release is an adventure that touches nearly every group within an organization.
 Everyone contributes in some way, from human resources to sales to marketing.
 However, it is the core product development team who is responsible for the strategic and tactical work of planning, building, and launching a product.